I'm no longer commitment phobic: Shahid Kapoor

-Shahid Kapoor on his upcoming film, 'Haider', working with his father and sister, and the desire to do a dance-based project
+Shahid Kapoor talks about his upcoming film, 'Haider', being single, link-up rumours, working with his father and sister, and the desire to do a dance-based project and more in a candid chat

 Q.How was the experience of shooting for your upcoming film Haider?